-6.II.
-Challenge No. 2: General and abstract nature of MSP
+6. II.
+CHALLENGE NO. 2: GENERAL AND ABSTRACT NATURE OF MSP

-- Very often, especially in MSP practice, the general and abstract nature of both MSP as a process and MSPplans is emphasized. - More and more discussions arise that the plan is "over-generalized"1. - However, to some extent, MSP is at a crossroads.
-It is generalized and abstract, and it cannot be too detailed, for example, the cable layout must be flexible.1 But at the same time, it can not be too detailed.
+- Very often, especially in MSP practice, the general and abstract nature of both MSP as a process and MSPplans is emphasised. - More and more discussions arise that the plan is "over-generalized"1. - However, to some extent, MSP is at a crossroads.
+It is generalised and abstract and must be simple enough; for example, the cable layout must be flexible.
+But at the same time, it can not be too detailed.